Sylvester Ogbonda’s greater focus could mean big things for Jackets this season

 Scenes from Tech's practice and visit to Shanghai Disney on Wednesday, November 8, 2017

 The Yellow Jackets drove to the Dragon Sports Centre to conduct their first full practice in China, Sunday afternoon.

 Monday saw the Yellow Jackets visit the campus of Alibaba, the largest e-commerce company in China.

-Eric Reveno, who recently completed a 10-year run as the head coach at the University of Portland, joined Josh Pastner's men's basketball staff at Georgia Tech as assistant coach on May 6, 2016.
+Eric Reveno, served 10 years as the head coach at the University of Portland, joined Josh Pastner's men's basketball staff at Georgia Tech as assistant coach on May 6, 2016.